-Bladder cancer is one of the most common types of cancer in the United States, with an estimated 74,000 people receiving diagnoses in 2012 and another 15,000 patients dying from bladder cancer last year.
+Bladder cancer is one of the most common types of cancer in the United States.
+According to the American Cancer Society’s latest statistics in 2015, an estimated 74,000 people received diagnoses and another 16,000 patients died from bladder cancer.
 Medical professionals predict an increase in the number of bladder cancer cases in the coming years.

 Cigarette smoking and chemical exposure are among the leading causes of bladder cancer, the second-most common urological cancer in adults.
 Bladder cancer is more common among men than women, and afflicts more Caucasians than African-Americans.
 It is also known for its high recurrence rate.